Moppit/FreeFoodFinder-Spring/README.md

 # FreeFoodFinder-Spring

+## Deliverables

+### Project 6
+Our written deliverables is saved in this repo as `Project 6 Update.pdf` in the root directory.

+Our code is separated into 2 repositories for ease of development.
+This project contains the Spring half.
+To access the Angular side of the project, visit https://github.com/Moppit/FreeFoodFinder-Angular.

 ## Run the Project
 You must run the project as a Maven project.
 In the `freefoodfinder` directory, run the command:
 ```bash